acmeofmanas/crio/README.md

 *As an alternative to docker, CRI-O can be used to deploy your Kubernetes’s CRI.
 Few of the biggest contributor and user of [CRIO](https://cri-o.io) are Redhat,IBM,Hyper,Intel,Suse.*

-***This guide will walk you through to install CRI-O runtime on Ubuntu and run your first pod and container on Ubuntu.
-CRI-O is container runtime interface designed to provide an integration path between OCI conformant runtime and kubelet.***
+*** This guide will walk you through the installation of [CRI-O](https://github.com/cri-o/cri-o) runtime on Ubuntu and run your first pod and container on Ubuntu.
+CRI-O is [container runtime interface](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/container-runtime-interface-v1.md) designed to provide an integration path between OCI conformant runtime and kubelet.***

 ## Setup CRI-O Repository:
 1. install pre-req dependecies